lamhq/tech-notes/pages/software-engineering/design/ood/inheritance.md

 Inheritance should not be used when:
 - Code reuse is not achievable.
 For example: behaviors keeps changing across subclasses
+- Behaviors of some classes are different with the others
 - It's not appropriate for all subclasses to have a behavior

 When a behavior is inapproriate for subclasses, it can be  overriden(e.g., to do *nothing*), but it leads to: